-Rwanda/WHO: The programme faced several challenges during the scoping phase: 1) Political turnover following recent elections created uncertainty and delayed the identification of sectoral focal points; 2) A national state of emergency, declared during the Marburg virus outbreak, significantly limited the availability of health sector representatives at the second workshop; 3) Environmental sector participation was weak in both workshops due to scheduling conflicts, fragmented mandates, and limited resources; 4) Engagement of local and Indigenous knowledge holders remained minimal, revealing a gap in inclusive planning and decision-making.
+Rwanda/WHO: The programme faced several challenges during the scoping phase: 1) Political turnover following recent elections created uncertainty and delayed the identification of sectoral focal points; 2) A national state of emergency, declared during the Marburg virus outbreak, significantly limited the availability of health sector representatives at the second workshop; 3) Environmental sector participation was weak in both workshops due to scheduling conflicts, fragmented mandates, and limited resources; 4) The inability to hire a systems-thinking facilitator due to austerity measures in WHO (effective January 2025) reduced the depth of some facilitated exercises; 5) Engagement of local and Indigenous knowledge holders remained minimal, revealing a gap in inclusive planning and decision-making.
 Despite these challenges, the workshops provided important lessons: the need to improve institutional coordination, to secure high-level political leadership, and to expand consultation mechanisms between workshops to better engage communities and non-traditional actors.